peterhinch/micropython-async/lowpower/README.md

 ## 2.1 Files

  * `rtc_time.py` Low power library.
+ * `rtc_time_cfg` Configuration file to enable `uasyncio` to use above.
  * `lpdemo.py` A basic application which waits for a pushbutton to be pressed before running.
 A second button press terminates it.
 While "off" and waiting very low power is consumed.
 A normally open pushbutton should be connected between `X1` and `Gnd`.
 This program is intended as a basic template for similar applications.
- * `lowpower.py` Send and receive messages on UART4, echoing received messages to UART2 at a different baudrate.
+ * `lp_uart.py` Send and receive messages on UART4, echoing received messages to UART1 at a different baudrate.
 This consumes about 1.4mA and serves to demonstrate that interrupt-driven devices operate correctly.

-The test program `lowpower.py` requires a link between pins X1 and X2 to enable UART 4 to receive data via a loopback.
+The test program `lp_uart.py` requires a link between pins X1 and X2 to enable UART 4 to receive data via a loopback.

 ###### [Contents](./README.md#a-low-power-usayncio-adaptation)